 Students that arrive after 8:10 a.m. but prior to 9 a.m. will be marked tardy for the day.
 Students who arrive between 9 a.m. and 2 p.m. will be marked a half day absence even if a student leaves and returns.
-Students who leave between 2 p.m. -2:40 p.m. will be marked as early dismissal.
-Students may not be picked up for early dismissal after 2:40 pm on full days and 11:40 am on half-days.
+Students who leave between 2 p.m. - 2:30 p.m. will be marked as early dismissal.
+Students may not be picked up for early dismissal after 2:30 pm on full days and 11:30 am on half-days.
+Students will not be dismissed after 2:10 p.m. on Mass practice days.
 Times for any late arrival or early dismissal even if the student returns will be recorded in PowerSchool for official attendance purposes.